The generator rank of C*-algebras: Introduction

 \section{Introduction}

-The generator problem for \Cs{s} is to determine which \Cs{s} are singly generated.
-More generally, for a given \Cs{} $A$ one wants to determine the minimal number of generators, i.e., the minimal $k$ such that $A$ contains $k$ elements that are not contained in any proper sub-\Cs{}.
-For a more detailed discussion of the generator problem, we refer the reader to the recent paper by Wilhelm Winter and the author, \cite{ThiWin2012}, where it is also shown that every unital, separable $\mathcal{Z}$-stable \Cs{} is singly generated, see \cite[Theorem~3.7]{ThiWin2012}.
+The generator problem for \ca{s} asks to determine which \ca{s} are singly generated.
+More generally, for a given \ca{} $A$ one wants to compute the minimal number of generators.
+For a more detailed discussion of the generator problem, we refer to \cite{ThiWin14GenZStableCa}.

-Given a \Cs{} $A$, let us denote by $\gen(A)$ the minimal number of \emph{self-adjoint} generators for $A$, and set $\gen(A)=\infty$ if $A$ is not finitely generated, see \cite{Nag}.
+Given a \ca{} $A$, let us denote by $\gen(A)$ the minimal number of \emph{self-adjoint} generators for $A$, and set $\gen(A)=\infty$ if $A$ is not finitely generated; see \cite{Nag04SingleGenRnkCa}.
 The restriction to self-adjoint elements is mainly for convenience.
-It only leads to a minor variation of the original generator problem, since two self-adjoint elements $a,b$ generate the same sub-\Cs{} as the element $a+ib$.
-In particular, $A$ is singly generated if and only if it is generated by two self-adjoint elements, that is, if and only if $\gen(A)\leq 2$.
-For a compact, metric space $X$, it is easy to see that $\gen(C(X))\leq k$ if and only if $X$ can be embedded into $\R^k$.
+It only leads to a minor variation of the original generator problem, since two self-adjoint elements $a$ and $b$ generate the same sub-\ca{} as the element $a+ib$.
+In particular, $A$ is singly generated if and only if $\gen(A)\leq 2$.
+For a compact, metric space $X$, it is easy to see that $\gen(C(X))\leq k$ if and only if $X$ can be embedded into $\mathbb{R}^k$.

-The problem with computing the minimal number of self-adjoint generators is that it does not behave well with respect to inductive limits, i.e., in general we do not have $\gen(A)\leq\liminf_n \gen(A_n)$ if $A=\varinjlim A_n$ is an inductive limit.
-This is unfortunate since many \Cs{s} are given as inductive limits, e.g., AF-algebras or approximately homogeneous algebras (AH-algebras).
+It is also easy to see that $\gen(F)\leq 2$ for every finite-dimensional \ca{}~$F$.
+However, this does not readily show that every AF-algebras is singly generated, since the minimal number of (self-adjoint) generators may increase when passing to inductive limits: